Denny Jones Ranch Restoration #2

 About the stewardship work

-- Tuesday, May 14: After breakfast, we will carpool to the worksite on the Malheur River to begin our first day of invasive weed removal and willow planting.
+- Tuesday, September 22: After breakfast, we will carpool to the worksite to begin our first day of juniper removal.
 Volunteers should plan to be out all day and be prepared for a full day of walking, kneeling and doing physical work in weather that could range from cold and wet to hot and dry.

-- Wednesday, May 15: After breakfast, we will carpool to the worksite on the Malheur River to begin our second day of pulling invasive weeds and planting willows.
+- Wednesday, September 23: After breakfast, we will carpool to the worksite to begin our second day of juniper removal.
 Volunteers should plan to be out all day and be prepared for a full day of walking, kneeling and doing physical work in weather that could range from cold and wet to hot and dry.

 We will be car camping in an open meadow near a ranch house with access to running water and bathroom facilities.
-Volunteers should plan to bring all necessary camping equipment to spend three nights outside in what could be overnight temperatures as cold as 20 degrees Fahrenheit.
+Volunteers should plan to bring all necessary camping equipment to spend three nights outside in what could be cool and wet weather this time of year.

 The work will require walking approximately two miles each day, kneeling down and digging holes for plants, and carrying a daypack with food, water and ample clothing to stay warm and dry in variable conditions.